shra26/agent-patient-conversation/README.md

 agent-v2.py is the latest version of the Ai Agent

 Usage details:
-Please send an email to me before making the call so I can turn on the server(it's default off as I haven't configured my vpc and security groups on AWS correctly).
+Please send an email to me before making the call so I can turn on the AWS EC2 server(it's default off as I haven't configured my vpc and security groups on AWS correctly).
 The phone number to call is
 **+12184837553**